mitesp/espider/README.md

   singular laptop).
 - Docker and Docker Compose help your computer emulate this by setting up **containers** -- little (mostly) isolated environments.
-- Running `docker-compose up` for the first time sets up the containers.
+- Running `docker-compose up` for the first time sets up the containers (creates containers, puts our code inside them, installs libraries).
 When stopped, those same containers go to sleep (but they're still there on your computer).
 The next `docker-compose up` will just wake them up.
 If you want to rebuild the containers from scratch, run `docker-compose build`.
 - They also figure out all the library installation/networking for us!
 - Hopefully you won't need to touch the config ever (`Dockerfile` and `docker-compose.yaml`) -- after being set up one they should just work!